Constitutional Framework

 Power is glass; persons are veiled.
 Transparency obligations fall on those who exercise coercive authority, not on those subject to it.
 The more authority you wield, the more legible you must become.
 The less power you hold, the more privacy you retain.

 The principle is older than computation.
 When the English Parliament compelled the Crown to publish its expenditures while protecting private papers from unreasonable search, it drew this line.
 When the American Fourth Amendment prohibited warrantless searches while requiring government proceedings on the public record, it drew the same line from the other direction.
 The current platform architecture inverts the polarity: the platform is opaque to the user, the user transparent to the platform, the algorithm that shapes your feed invisible to you while your every interaction is visible to it.
 Civic asymmetry demands the inversion be reversed.
-Not because transparency is an unqualified good — it is not — but because the direction of transparency determines whether a system constrains power or amplifies it.
+Transparency is not an unqualified good.
+Its direction determines whether a system constrains power or amplifies it.

 Designed Forgetting